j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 <hr>

-## 5. Fine-grained Access Control Lab
+## 5. Fine-grained Access Control Lab powered by BigLake

 So far, you completed the environment setup and validation.
 In this sub-module, you will learn the fine grained access control made possible by BigLake.